Moleskine

-Moleskine (Italian pronunciation: [moleˈskiːne]) is an Italian manufacturer, papermaker, and product designer founded in 1997 by Francesco Franceschi, based in Milan, Italy.
+Moleskine (Italian pronunciation: [moleˈskiːne]) is an Italian manufacturer, papermaker, and product designer.
+It was founded in 1997 by Maria Sebregondi and is based in Milan, Italy.
 It produces and designs luxury notebooks, as well as planners, sketchbooks, leather backpacks, holdalls, journals, wallets, various accessories, and stationery.

 Moleskine's notebooks are stylised to follow the aesthetics of a 'traditional' black notebook with rounded corners and ivory-coloured paper.
 They are bound in cardboard with a sewn spine that allows the notebook to lie flat.
 An elastic band is used to seal, and a ribbon bookmark is included along with an expandable pocket inside the rear cover, which is packed in a paper banderole.

 Bruce Chatwin's name is used to sell Moleskine notebooks.
 Chatwin wrote in The Songlines of little black oilskin-covered notebooks that he bought in Paris and called "moleskines".
 The name Moleskine does not have an official pronunciation.